hetpatel-dev17/esp32-motion-aim-controller/README.md

 6. Exponential smoothing
 7. BLE mouse output

-This pipeline converts **unstable physical sensor signals into stable cursor movement**.
+This pipeline converts **unstable physical signals into smooth cursor movement**.

 ---

 # Prototype Result

-The controller currently operates as a **velocity-based motion controller**.
+The current system behaves as a **velocity-based motion controller**.

-This means cursor movement depends on **how fast the device rotates**, rather than the exact direction the device points.
+This means cursor movement depends on **how fast the device rotates**, not where it points.

-This behavior is similar to early motion controllers like the Nintendo Wii Remote.
+This approach is similar to early motion systems such as the **Nintendo Wii Remote**.

 ---

 # Future Improvements

-Planned upgrades include:
+Planned upgrades:

 * Absolute orientation tracking (BNO055 / MPU9250)
-* 3×3 trigger button matrix
+* Button matrix for trigger input
-* improved motion filtering
+* Advanced filtering algorithms
-* hybrid IMU + optical tracking
+* Hybrid tracking using IMU + optical sensors

 ---